gcallah/MiscWriting/Gorgias/gorgias.md

 sacrificing the public interest to their own personal success, and treating the assemblies like children, whom their only object is to please, without caring at all whether their speeches make them better or worse?"
 98

-"we can win happiness only by directing all our own efforts, and those are the state to the realization of justice and self discipline, not by allowing our desires to go unchecked, and, in an attempt to satisfy them, evil without end, leading the life of an outlaw."
-107

-"an orator in the proper sense" 107

-112: life extension fanatics

 114: the power to persuade a populous will involve becoming like that populous, and if it is corrupt, will involve becoming corrupt oneself